 Now, we want to find out the average amount of blast damage dealt per attack, given the attack’s raw damage.

-Since we can use (6) to calculate in terms of model input values, we now have an expression for calculating average blast damage per attack, given only our model input values.
+Since we can use (6) to calculate B in terms of model input values, we now have an expression for calculating average blast damage per attack, given only our model input values.

 Blast Cap Derivation